Kyo wood joinery Kyo sashimono

 - 1. Rough wood preparation

+Paulownia, cherry, Japanese cedar, pine, Japanese zelkova, or Japanese cypress wood that has been left to dry over a long period of time is used for Kyo Sashimono.
+The following is the production process of a paulownia chest of drawers, which is one of the major Kyo Sashimono products.
+Paulownia is suited for storage furniture as it is naturally insect repellant, and is resistant against heat and water.
+Also, the quality of the wood is uniform and does not stain easily.
+Paulownia chest of drawers are carefully made with high quality materials and have a reputation as a high end product.
 The process starts with the production of the base, which is made over a number of years.
-In order to prevent any further growth the bark is peeled from the timber logs and then piled sideways and exposed to the weather for over a year.
-The timber is then sawn to size and naturally dried for over a year.
-After the wood has been cut into boards and blocks of the appropriate size, it is dried and marked according to the dimensions of the dresser, and then cut and prepared.
+In order to prevent any further growth the bark is peeled from the timber logs, piled sideways, and exposed to the weather for over a year.
+Then the raw timber is sawn to size and dried for over a year.
+After the wood has been cut into the required size boards and square timber, it is dried and marked according to the dimensions of the chest, cut, and prepared.

 - 2. Straightening

 Warped or curved wooden boards are straightened by dousing the inner curve with water while the outer curve is held over a fire.
-A stone weight is then laid on the board for a day and night to straighten out the curve.
-Balancing the time on the fire to the amount of water is an art requiring years of experience.
+A stone is laid on the board for twenty four hours to straighten out the curve.
+Knowing the correct balance between time on the fire to the amount of water requires years of experience.

 - 3. Rough cutting

-The straightened planks and boards are then cut to size.
+The straightened planks and boards are cut to size.

 - 4. Sizing